Flow-matic/Tic-Tac-Toe/README.md

  * Fork:  Create an opportunity where the player has two ways to win (two non-blocked lines of 2).

  * Blocking an opponent's fork:  If there is only one possible fork for the opponent, the player should block it.
 Otherwise, the player should block all forks in any way that simultaneously allows them to create two in a row.
 Otherwise, the player should create a two in a row to force the opponent into defending, as long as it doesn't result in them creating a fork.
-For example, if "X" has two opposite corners and "O" has the center, "O" must not play a corner move in order to win.
+For example, if "X" has two opposite corners and "O" has the centre, "O" must not play a corner move in order to win.
 (Playing a corner move in this scenario creates a fork for "X" to win.)

- * Center:  A player marks the center.
+ * Centre:  A player marks the centre.
 (If it is the first move of the game, playing a corner move gives the second player more opportunities to make a mistake and may therefore be the better choice; however, it makes no difference between perfect players.)

  * Opposite corner:  If the opponent is in the corner, the player plays the opposite corner.